Video finally emerges as Davido and Chioma leave US hospital with their twins

 Legit.ng earlier reported that several Nigerians took to Davido's comment section with a plea amid news of his welcoming twins.

-The Unavailable crooner urged netizens to stop posting an old photo of him and Chioma and then proceeded to announce his music festival on Instagram.
+The Unavailable crooner urged netizens to stop posting old photos of him and Chioma and then proceeded to announce his music festival on Instagram.

 While fans congratulated Davido, they also begged him to share a photo of his children for the world to see.